opix-ai/afergadis.github.io/programming/python/afergadis-dev/poetry.md

 shell with `poetry shell`.

 To deactivate the virtual environment and exit this new shell type `exit`.
-To deactivate the virtual environment without leaving the shell use `deactivate`.
+To deactivate the virtual environment without leaving the shell, type `deactivate`.

 Read more [here](
 https://python-poetry.org/docs/master/basic-usage/#activating-the-virtual-environment).